 Engagement from senior leadership, both outside and within HR, is key, alongside a clear articulation of the value that HR can deliver by being insight-led.
 When these are in place, stay close to your influencers.
 In my experience, the vast majority of leaders have a business issue or problem to solve where HR and people data analytics could flex its muscles and provide insight or challenge, whether it be attrition at key levels or diversity planning.

 Find these hot topics, work on them and cultivate those nuggets of insight that will capture their attention, or, as my team say, deliver ‘provocative analytics’.
 Your influencers will become your biggest advocates if you can reinforce their position, make them look good, and/or help challenge a myth.

-With this in place as a solid foundation for success, here are some key areas to work on to further the analytics cause.
+With this in place as a solid foundation for people analytics success, here are some key areas to work on to further the analytics cause.

 Get the basics right